16Solar Resource for High Penetration and Large Scale Applications

 4Subtask 4 : Dissemination and Outreach

-• Update of solar resource handbook
+• Update of the solar resource handbook

-• Interactive guide to solar data processing
+• Practical guide to solar data processing and modelling

 Task 16 Reports